zalando-incubator/catwatch/README.md

 It provides the [CatWatch REST-API](https://zalando.github.io/catwatch/).

 By default the web application uses an H2 in-memory database.
 The file application-postgresql.properties demonstrates how a PostgreSQL database can be configured.

+## Admin Console

+Currently the scheduler is being executed at 8 each morning.
+There are some endpoints

+    GET /config/scoring.project

+Initialise the database

+    GET /init

+Drop the database

+    GET /delete

+Import the data

+    GET /import

+Export the data

+    GET /export

+Fetch the data

+    GET /fetch

+Get the config

+    GET /config